elizabethsiegle/flyoverkit_with_twilio/README.md

     * Eiffel Tower

 #### Master branch
 The *master* branch corresponds to an iOS project that travels the world with [FlyoverKit](https://github.com/SvenTiigi/FlyoverKit) via speech recognition using the iOS Speech library.
+You can read more about how this app was built on the [Twilio blog](https://www.twilio.com/blog/intro-to-speech-recognition-in-swift-via-flyoverkit).

 #### Part-1-simplified branch
 The *part-1-simplified* branch is a simple iOS application where different locales are visited in a `MKMapView` via `UIButton` press.
 The different famous monuments (of type `FlyoverAwesomePlace`) are randomized from an array.
 You can read more about how this app was built on the [Twilio blog](https://www.twilio.com/blog/draft-travel-the-world-with-flyoverkit-in-swift-8).